apache/superset/README.md

 Installation
 ------------

+Panoramix is currently only tested using Python 2.7.*.
+Python 3 support is on the roadmap, Python 2.6 won't be supported.

-Follow these few simple steps to install Panoramix
+Follow these few simple steps to install Panoramix.

 ```
 # Install panoramix